 While this VPN client may be free of such threats, these above permissions certainly raise our eyebrows when we think of your online privacy and security.
 Yet, millions of users seem to be just fine with that.

 Basically, in the case of the SecureLine VPN Android client, you install the 7-day trial first unless you decide to buy into one of the two offered plans instead.
-In the latter case, you need to click the Already purchased link.
-Once the trial is over, you can either purchase a monthly/yearly subscription or apply for a 14-day free trial.

 How to use the Avast VPN Android app